SAC STATE Physical Therapy - FAQs

 Yes.
 All students are required to maintain major medical health insurance coverage prior to beginning clinical education experiences.
-This includes coverage beyond the scope of the basic campus student health center coverage Sacramento State Student Health Center www.shcsacstate.org.
-In the past, supplemental insurance has been available from the Associated Students on campus at a cost of $266. - $554., depending on student age.
+This includes coverage beyond the scope of the basic campus student health center coverage Sacramento State Student Health Center www.shcssacstate.org.

 Do I need a laptop?

 No, laptops are not required.
-Most class lectures are posted on webpages, and many students take notes on the powerpoint slides issued, so a laptop can be handy.
+Class lectures are posted on webpages, and many students take notes on the powerpoint slides issued, so a laptop can be handy.
 Most students will want to have their own computer for completing assignments for classes, whether laptop or desktop.

 Does the department offer scholarships?

-The PT Department may be able to offer scholarships, and details are not yet known as of this writing.
+The Physical Therapy Department may be able to offer scholarships, and details are not yet known as of this writing.
 We always alert students in the program to scholarship opportunities, and to voucher/loan repayment programs that are available.
-The Office of Graduate Studies is one resource at: Financial Opportunities for Graduate Students http://www.csus.edu/gradstudies/financial.htm
+The Office of Graduate Studies is one resource at: Financial Opportunities for Graduate Students www.csus.edu/gradstudies/AdditionalResources/FinancialOpps/index.html.